 - I always carry a light rain jacket, just in case.

 - Travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected against all odds with World Nomads.

-Disclaimer: I have been a guest of 7Sois7Luas Festival.
+Disclaimer: I have been a guest of the 7Sois7Luas Festival.
 All my opinions are, as always, my own.
-This posts contains affiliate links.
+This post contains affiliate links.
 In case you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.

 Hola!
 I am Paulina, a fervent travelette who crossed the Atlantic Ocean by Boat HitchHiking.
 On my blog, you’ll find all the tips to make the most of your holiday.
 Get ready to enjoy outdoor and sustainable travel like hiking, cycling or sailing.
 Let’s hit the road together!

 Hi Paulina, I really like your experience in fogo island and let people know everything about the culture from my island.
 I was born in fogo island and I was tour guide/driver.
 Thank you so much for all this information shared with us.and you can follow my page on Facebook also” Paulinotour”

 Dear Paulino, many thanks for your kind comment.
 Fogo is such a special place, the volcano, the sea, the lush green pasture lands...
 There is so much variety!
 Are you still in Fogo?
 I will look up your page now.
 Sweet regards and hope to see you someday in Cape Verde.
 Sap pa fronta!

 Victor Sacramento Monteiro